oguyon/AdaptiveOpticsControl/README.md

 You can clone this repository, or download the latest .tar.gz distribution.

 ## Libraries

-The following standard libraries are used:
+Note: please consult [online documentation]( http://oguyon.github.io/AdaptiveOpticsControl/) for detailed instructions.

+### Standard libraries

 - readline, for reading the command line input
 - flex, for parsing the command line input